Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

-- **Use the cray-python module**: As part of the [LUMI software stack][lumi-software-stack], we provide the `cray-python` module which contains some basic Scientific Python packages like NumPy and SciPy (built against Cray LibSci), mpi4py (built against Cray MPICH), and Dask.
+- **Use the cray-python module**: As part of the [LUMI software stack][lumi-software-stack], we provide the `cray-python` module which contains some basic Scientific Python packages like NumPy and SciPy (built against Cray LibSci), mpi4py (built against Cray MPICH), Pandas, and Dask.
 If what you need is such a basic Cray optimized Scientific Python environment and, possibly, a few extra packages, you may load the `cray-python` module and install the few extra packages on the file systems in a [pip virtual environment][pip-virt-env].
 - **Use an existing container with a pip virtual environment**: If you have an existing container but need a few extra packages, you may install such